 and course selection is a common accommodation for students

-with ADD (ADHD) in college, and SHOULD be a common accommodation
+with ADHD in college, and SHOULD be a common accommodation

 in High School.
 Work closely with your academic advisor and

 have your parent, tutor, or other professional help you lobby

 to get a more ADD-friendly schedule.
 Try not to take your